WSET - Level 2 Spirits WSET

 Enroll for this Class ($850)

-Classes run September 3,10, 17, 24 and Monday September 30 6:30pm to 8:30pm with final exam on October 7th.
+Classes run every MONDAY evening, April 20th, April 27th, May 4th, May 11th and May 25th 2020 (no class on May 18th, Victoria Day) 6:30pm to 8:30pm with final exam on Monday, June 1st 2020 at 6;30 pm.
 Students will receive study materials the first night of class.
 WSET Educator: Christina Veira.